-Thanks to the amazingly kind and generous support from sponsors, local businesses, the community and the many cyclists, friends and family who donate time, resources, energy and money, we're able to offer an incredibly affordable registration option that is much lower than the typical cycling event.
+The 719 Ride is a break-even event organized by one person with the help of one contractor and the amazing kind and generous support from sponsors, local businesses, the community and many cyclists, friends and family who donate time, resources, energy and money to offer an incredibly affordable registration option that is much lower than the typical cycling event.

 Yes.
 E-bikes are welcome to elevate, celebrate and festivate with us.
 As with any other bicycle manifestation that participates in the event, the rules of the road should be followed, including speed limits on any descents.

 E-bike riders are not eligible to win the prizes for the fastest man or woman on the timed KoM/QoM segment.
 However, they are eligible to win prizes associated with the other placements.